status-im/status-web/apps/website/docs/status-wallet/receive-crypto.md

 If someone sent you crypto and you can't see it in your Status Wallet, here's what you can do:

-- Ask the sender to share a [block explorer][understand-block-explorers] link for this transaction with you.
+- Ask the sender to share a [block explorer](./understand-block-explorers.md) link for this transaction with you.
 Using the link, make sure they sent your crypto to the right address.
-If the transaction shows up as [processing][understand-transaction-statuses] on the block explorer, simply wait until it's completed.
+If the transaction shows up as [processing](./understand-transaction-statuses.md) on the block explorer, simply wait until it's completed.
 This can take longer than usual when the network's busy.
 - Close and re-open your Status Wallet app.
 - Check your internet connection.
 If you're using a third-party VPN, try turning it off and on again.